Mikhail Tikhonov

 About

 I work on problems in integrable probability and statistical mechanics, studying stochastic systems such as random permutations, lozenge tilings, stochastic vertex models, polymer models, and random walks.
 A central feature of these systems is integrability, which arises from their underlying geometric or algebraic structures.
-Recently, my research has centered on applications of vertex models (and related tools, such as the Yang-Baxter Equation) to other areas of mathematics and to other sciences.
+Recently, my research has centered on applications of vertex models (and related tools, such as the Yang-Baxter equation) to other areas of mathematics and to other sciences.

 Keywords: Integrable probability, interacting particle systems, stochastic six-vertex model, Yang-Baxter equation, stochastic vertex models, quantum spin systems, random tilings, symmetric functions, representation theory, algebraic combinatorics, KPZ universality